buildwiz.uk

 This part doesn't appear in any guide to utility costs, but it should.

-During groundwork on my extension, the builder's excavation struck the live gas service pipe.
-It was my groundwork contractor who found the problem during trenching, smelled gas, and called it in.
+During groundwork on my extension, a gas leak was found while the service trenches were being dug.
+My groundwork contractor smelled gas and called it in, and SGN attended the same day.
+SGN attributed the leak to the excavation and took the builder's details.
+Whether it pre-dated the digging was never established.
 The emergency number is 0800 111 999.
 SGN sends an emergency crew, they isolate and repair the pipe.
-That one callout cost £856.67.

 Under Pipelines Safety Regulations 1996 Regulation 15, causing damage to a pipeline that creates a dangerous situation is a criminal offence.
 The liability sits with the contractor whose excavation caused the strike.
 The GDN (SGN in this case) will recharge all repair and emergency response costs.
 Your contractor's public liability insurance should cover it, but confirm this explicitly before they dig.
 The HSE has prosecuted contractors for striking gas pipes on domestic projects and continuing to work afterwards.